 The document below shows you the types of writing taught in each year group alongside the stimuli that teachers use in that year group.

 In Foundation Stage and Year 1 children have a daily phonics lesson to teach them the sounds of the English language.
 This enables them to blend words so that they can read them.
-We teach phonics using Letters and Sounds, supported by resources from Floppy's Phonics and Jolly Phonics.
+We teach phonics using Letters and Sounds.

 We have recently invested in new reading schemes that will support our teaching of phonics.
 The books that children will read in the lower stages are all decodable and this means that they will contain sounds that they've learned in phonics to enable them to apply what they have learned.
 We have decodable books from Floppy's Phonics and Jelly & Bean.